lizmat/Sequence-Generator/README.md

 Raku provides a `...` operator (and its friends `...^`, `^...` and `^...^`) to generate values from a given set of endpoints.
 It is one of the oldest parts of the Raku Programming Language.
 During its development, it obtained some quirks and behaviours that are now considered too magical, or considered to be a bug (which is sometimes actually frozen into spectests).
 On top of that, the development of the `...` operator preceded the occurrence of the `Iterator` role, so it actually does not use any of its benefits.

-This module started out as an attempt to make the `...` operator (and friend) much faster by re-implementing it using `Iterator`s, rather than `gather` / `take`.
+This module started out as an attempt to make the `...` operator (and friends) much faster by re-implementing it using `Iterator`s, rather than `gather` / `take`.
 However, it became clear that fixing behaviour considered too magical or buggy, could break existing Raku code.
 It was therefore decided to turn this work into this module, with the option of incorporating it into a later language version of Raku.

+This module is between 4x and 20x faster than the Raku 6.d implementation.

 BREAKING CHANGES
 ================